patricnilackshan/Docker-Express-App/README.md

 3. Access the application:

-- Open your web browser and go to http://localhost:8000
+- Open your web browser and go to http://localhost:8000 🌐
-- You can also visit http://localhost:8000/PATRIC and http://localhost:8000/USER for different greetings.
+- You can also visit http://localhost:8000/PATRIC and http://localhost:8000/USER for different greetings. 🎉

 5. Endpoints
-   GET /: Returns "Hello WORLD"
+   GET /: Returns "Hello WORLD" 🌎✨
-   GET /PATRIC: Returns "Hello PATRIC"
+   GET /PATRIC: Returns "Hello PATRIC" 👋😄
-   GET /USER: Returns "Hello USER"
+   GET /USER: Returns "Hello USER" 👨‍💻🌟

+# Enjoy your Docker Express App! 🎊😊